edhowland/viper/README.md

 These are very vim-like in form and syntax.
-E.g.  w filename - writes the current buffer to filename. rew! re-reads the current file back into the current buffer, overwriting any changes.
+E.g.  w filename - writes the current buffer to filename. rew! re-reads the current file back into the current buffer, overwriting any changes. check - performs a Ruby syntax check on the current buffer.

+###### Note: -c, --check-syntax performs the same function on editor exit

 ## Help

 Meta help brings up a help buffer.
-You can return to the previous buffer with either Ctrl-T or meta+n, meta+p to rotate through buffers.
+You can return to the previous buffer with either Ctrl-T or meta+n, meta+p to rotate through buffers. k! will delete the current buffer without saving it first.
+This is like Close Tab in a browser.